psrc/psrc.github.io/_posts/2021-03-11-data-story-collaboration.md

 ---

 In 2020 when we were all starting to work at home, the PSRC data team formed a working group to learn from each other how [Household Travel Survey Data](https://www.psrc.org/household-travel-survey-program) could be used to inform urban planning policy.
-We have used this COVID-19 period to grow our skills in using household travel survey data.
+We have used this COVID-19 period to grow our skills in working with household travel survey data.

 #### **Thank you to Abdi Mohamud, Brian Lee, Christy Lam, Drew Hanson, Grant Gibson, Polina Butrina, and Mary Richards who shared their brains and time in this effort!**